Specifying PoE switches for Biamp Tesira devices

 PoE Port Priority and management tools

-PoE Budget is a shared resource in a network switch and users can prioritize PoE on each port as Critical, High or Low.
+PoE Budget is a shared resource in a network switch and it may be possible to prioritize PoE on each port as Critical, High or Low.

 If the switch is presented with PoE loads totaling more than the available budget, it will provide power according to the assigned prioritization.
-The PoE switch often has management tools available via CLI or a web interface that provide PoE management and diagnostics information.
+The PoE switch often has management tools available via Command Line Interface (CLI) or web interface for PoE management and diagnostics.

-When the PoE+ Class 4 endpoint and switch/injector are initially connected, they use the following methods to classify power needs:
+When the 802.3at Class 4 endpoint and switch/injector are initially connected, they use the following methods to classify power needs:

 - Hardware-based 2-event classification